fairfieldhannah/portfolio/finalproject2.md

 Unfortunately, with the publically available datasets, I cannot determine **why** Cabell and Logan counties have the highest reports of drug overdose deaths rates.
 Although we cannot find the root cause, there are still measures we can take to decrease the death rates in these communities.

+**Resolution:**
-**Resolution:** what can we do to decrease drug overdoses in the United States?
+What can we do to decrease drug overdoses in West Virginia?
 West Virginia attempted to decrease drug overdose deaths when the state enacted the [Senate Bill 273 -- The Opiod Reduction Act](https://wvbom.wv.gov/LegislativeChangesAffectOpioid.asp)  in 2018, aimed at reducing opiod prescriptions.
 Unfortunately, as we can see below, the number of opiod overdose deaths per 100,000 dipped slightly in 2019, before jumping in 2020, and again in 2021.

 <div class="flourish-embed flourish-chart" data-src="visualisation/12013640">